Bail Hearings & Reviews

 Your relative or friend has been arrested and needs a lawyer for a bail hearing?

 Bail is often the first stage in a criminal justice process.
 It is very important for reasons some of which are obvious, like the desire of accused’s family to see him out of jail.
 There are less obvious but no less important reasons to get out on bail.
 If the accused is detained, his negotiating position is substantially weakened and he may be tempted to admit guilt for something he did not do just to get out of jail.
-If the crime alleged is of a more serious nature and the accused held in custody up until his trial, the trial preparation will likely be negatively affected as a time to see and consult a lawyer will be limited.
+If the crime alleged is of a more serious nature and the accused held in custody up until his trial, the trial preparation will likely be negatively affected as a time to see and consult a criminal lawyer in Toronto will be limited.
 It is therefore very important to run a bail hearing properly and get reasonable bail with fair conditions that would allow the accused to continue his life and prepare to defend against his or her charges.